 Church of the Multiplication of the Loaves and Fish

-The 20th century church that we see today stands on the site of the original 4th century church and the Byzantine floor mosaic has survived.
-The mosaic features images of birds, snakes, vines, fish and flowers.
-There are peacocks, a flamingo, swan, ducks, herons, geese, cranes, geese and cormorants.
+The 20th century Church of the Multiplication of the Loaves and Fish that we see today stands on the site of the original 4th-century church and the Byzantine floor mosaic has survived.
+The mosaic features images of birds, snakes, vines, fish, and flowers.
+There are peacocks, a flamingo, swan, ducks, herons, geese, cranes, geese, and cormorants.
 The most significant mosaic is the one closest to the altar that depicts a basket of bread flanked by two fish.
-A rock in its natural state lies beneath the altar and is believed to be where Jesus placed the bread and fish as he made the blessing.
+Rock in its natural state lies beneath the altar and is believed to be where Jesus placed the bread and fish as he made the blessing.